marinasundstrom/raven/docs/debugging.md

 ### Example

-Assume you have a syntax node that represent this code:
+Assuming you have a syntax node that represent this code:

 ```csharp
 if (foo)  {